- WHERE TO STAY

 To give you a flavour of the walks available, below are instructions for the most popular walk from Sorrento, measured by the number of people who walk it.
 If you do this walk you'll probably meet other tourists along the way.

 The walk is about 90 minutes easy walking one-way.
 At Massa Lubresse there are views and bars and a frequent bus service back to Sorrento.
 For serious walkers this would be just the first part of a longer walk further out on the peninsular.

-Under the Tolemeo network the walk is signposted as walk 1 that goes beyond Massa Lubrense to Termini.
+Under the Tolomeo network the walk is signposted as walk 1 that goes beyond Massa Lubrense to Termini.
 In the Sunflower book the walk makes up two separate segments.
-Both Tolemeo and Sunflower have more challenging alternative routes between Sorrento and Massa Lubrense.
+Both Tolomeo and Sunflower have more challenging alternative routes between Sorrento and Massa Lubrense.

 Sorrento walking map obtainable from tourist offices